 2TablespoonsMolassesnot black strap, white or brown sugar can be substituted for a different flavor

 Place chicken in a small bowl.
-Add 1 to 2 tablespoons of soy sauce, 1 teaspoon sesame oil, 1/4 teaspoon white pepper, and 1 teaspoon of garlic powder.
+Add 1 tablespoons of soy sauce, 1 teaspoon sesame oil, 1/4 teaspoon white pepper, and 1 teaspoon of garlic powder.
 Mix together and allow to sit for 15 minutes, or longer.

 In a large skillet, add enough olive oil to lightly coat the pan.
 Heat over high heat until very hot.
 Add chicken and cook just until you see no pink.
 Remove from skillet and set aside.

 In the same skillet, add another coating of oil if needed.
 Heat skillet over medium-high heat.
 Add 2 tablespoons soy sauce, garlic, and onions.
 Sauté garlic and onions for 1 minute.